Hemant-Mulchandani/DOORI-Social-Distancing-Monitoring-Model/README.md

 </p>

 <p align="center">
-  - Processed Video as an output
+  • Processed Video as the output
 </p>

 ## Want to talk more??